-The financial statements were authorised for issue, in accordance with a resolution of the Executive Committee members, on 12 October 2020.
+The financial statements were authorised for issue, in accordance with a resolution of the Executive Committee members, on the 20th of October 2021.
 The Executive Committee members have the power to amend and reissue the financial statements.

 Historical cost convention